-Predictable and trusted privacy management must function within a complex, inter-connected set of networks, systems, applications, devices, data, and associated governing policies.
+Predictable and trusted privacy management must function within a complex, inter-connected set of networks, processes, systems, applications, devices, data, and associated governing policies.
 Such a privacy management capability is needed both in traditional computing and in cloud computing capability delivery environments.
-A useful privacy management capability must be able to the relationship between personal information (“PI”) and associated privacy policies. ,he main types of Policy covered in this document are expressed as classes of Privacy Control Inherited, Internal or Exported.
-The must be expressed in sufficient granularity as to enable the throughout the lifecycle of the PI and accommodate a changing mix of PI and policies, whether inherited or communicated to and from external s or imposed internally. include a methodology to carry out a detailed, structured analysis of the application environment and create a custom (PMA) for the particular .
+A useful privacy management capability must be able to instantiate the relationship between personal information (“PI”) and associated privacy policies.
+The PMRM accomplishes this by mapping Policy to Privacy Controls to Services, which in turn are implemented via Functions and Mechanisms, forming a defined Privacy Management Architecture.
+The main types of Policy covered in this document are expressed as classes of Privacy Controls: Inherited, Internal or Exported.
+The Privacy Controls must be expressed in sufficient granularity as to enable the implementation of Services consisting of Functions and ultimately packaged into Mechanisms throughout the lifecycle of the PI and to accommodate a changing mix of PI and policies, whether inherited or communicated to and from external Domains or imposed internally.
+The PMRM includes a methodology to carry out a detailed, structured analysis of the business or application environment and create a custom Privacy Management Analysis (PMA) for the particular Domain(s) or Use Case.

 Objectives

-The PMRM is used to analyze complex s, to understand and implement appropriate operational privacy management functionality and supporting mechanisms, and to achieve compliance across policy, system, and ownership boundaries. may also be useful as a tool to inform policy development
+The PMRM is used to analyze complex Domains and more detailed Use Cases, to understand and implement appropriate operational privacy management functionality and supporting mechanisms, and to achieve compliance across policy, Domains, systems, and ownership boundaries.
+A PMRM-derived Privacy Management Analysis may also be useful as a tool to inform policy development applicable to multiple Domains, resulting in Privacy Controls, Services, and Functions and – potentially - a “meta” Privacy Management Architecture..

 Unless otherwise indicated specifically or by context, the use of the term ‘policy’ or ‘policies’ in this document may be understood as referencing laws, regulations, contractual terms and conditions, or operational policies associated with the collection, use, transmission, storage or destruction of personal information or personally identifiable information.

-While serving as an analytic tool, the PMRM can also aid the design of a rivacy anagement rchitecture in response to s and as appropriate for a particular operational environment.
-It can also be used to help in the selection of integrated mechanisms capable of executing rivacy ontrols in line with rivacy olicies, with predictability and assurance.
+While serving as an analytic tool, the PMRM can also aid the design of a Privacy Management Architecture in response to Use Cases and as appropriate for a particular operational environment.
+It can also be used to help in the selection of integrated mechanisms capable of executing Privacy Controls in line with Privacy Policies, with predictability and assurance.
 Such an architectural view is important, because business and policy drivers are now both more global and more complex and must thus interact with many loosely-coupled systems.

 In addition, multiple jurisdictions, inconsistent and often-conflicting laws, regulations, business practices, and consumer preferences, together create huge barriers to online privacy management and compliance.
 It is unlikely that these barriers will diminish in any significant way, especially in the face of rapid technological change and innovation and differing social and national values, norms and policy interests.